 Founded in 2013 to manage Seattle's bid to join UNESCO's Creative Cities Network, Seattle City of Literature is a nonprofit organization dedicated to serving our city's literary community by connecting it to the world.

 Seattle is regularly ranked one of America's most literate cities.
 Our many literary treasures include thriving independent bookstores, generously funded public libraries, literary arts nonprofits and writing programs that serve diverse communities, publishers and small presses, professional organizations, readers, and writers.

-We're currently working on our application for UNESCO City of Literature designation for 2015.
+After a successful application in 2017, Seattle was designated a UNESCO City of Literature.
 This designation will mean even more opportunities for Seattle's literary community—it will enable creative exchanges and collaborations, encourage cultural tourism, and establish our city as a place where a writer working in any language in the world can find passionate readers.